PythonHacker24/fortifyscan/sca-backend/internal/SCAN.md

 #### Best Practices (Score: 9.0/10)

-- 🔵 INFO [context usage] The 'context.Background()' is used without checking if it's cancelled.
-Consider checking for cancellation.
+- 🔵 INFO [context usage] The context.Background() function is used to create a new context.
+Consider using a more specific context or a context that is canceled when the function returns.
-  - Line: 11
+  - Line: 10
-  - Suggestion: Use 'ctx, cancel := context.WithCancel(context.Background())' and check for cancellation using 'ctx.Err()'.
+  - Suggestion: Use a context that is canceled when the function returns to avoid memory leaks and ensure proper cleanup.

 #### Security (Score: 9.0/10)

 - 🔵 INFO [credentials management] The credentials file 'firebase-credentials.json' is loaded from a fixed path.
 Consider using environment variables or a secure secrets management system to store sensitive credentials.
-  - Line: 14
+  - Line: 15
   - Suggestion: Use a library like 'github.com/joho/godotenv' to load credentials from environment variables or a secrets manager like 'github.com/hashicorp/vault'.

 #### Performance (Score: 9.0/10)

-- 🔵 INFO [error handling] The error messages returned by the function do not provide detailed information about the error.
-Consider using a more informative error message.
+- 🔵 INFO [error handling] The error messages returned by the InitFirebase function include the original error message.
+Consider using a more robust error handling mechanism to avoid exposing internal implementation details.
-  - Line: 16
+  - Line: 10
-  - Suggestion: Use a library like 'github.com/pkg/errors' to create more informative error messages.
+  - Suggestion: Use a custom error type to wrap the original error and provide a more informative error message.

 #### Code Quality (Score: 9.0/10)

-- 🔵 INFO [code organization] The function 'InitFirebase' is doing two separate tasks: initializing Firebase and Firebase Auth.
-Consider breaking it down into two separate functions for better modularity.
+- 🔵 INFO [code organization] The InitFirebase function initializes both Firebase and Firebase Auth.
+Consider breaking this into separate functions for better modularity and reusability.
-  - Line: 10
+  - Line: 5
-  - Suggestion: Create two separate functions: 'InitFirebaseApp' and 'InitFirebaseAuth'.
+  - Suggestion: Create separate functions for initializing Firebase and Firebase Auth, and call them from the InitFirebase function.

 #### Maintainability (Score: 9.0/10)

-- 🔵 INFO [code readability] The variable names 'opt' and 'app' are not very descriptive.
-Consider using more descriptive names.
+- 🔵 INFO [variable naming] The variable names FirebaseApp and FirebaseAuth are not following the conventional naming conventions in Go.
+Consider using more descriptive and consistent naming conventions.
-  - Line: 11
+  - Line: 7
-  - Suggestion: Use more descriptive variable names like 'firebaseOptions' and 'firebaseApp'.
+  - Suggestion: Use more descriptive names like 'firebaseApp' and 'firebaseAuthClient' to follow Go's naming conventions.

 #### General Suggestions

-- Consider adding logging to the function to track any errors or issues.
+- Consider adding logging statements to track the initialization process and any errors that occur.
-- Use a more robust error handling mechanism, such as a error type or a error wrapper.
+- Use a more robust error handling mechanism to handle errors that occur during initialization.
-- Add documentation to the function to describe its purpose and usage.
+- Consider using a configuration file or environment variables to store the path to the credentials file.

 ---